KHQ-TV

 KHQ-TV (channel 6) is a television station in Spokane, Washington, United States, affiliated with NBC.
 It is the flagship and namesake of the KHQ Television Group, a subsidiary of the locally based Cowles Company, which also owns The Spokesman-Review newspaper.
 KHQ-TV's studios are located on West Sprague Avenue in Downtown Spokane, and its transmitter is located on Krell Hill southeast of the city.
 The station also operates a 24-hour sports and weather channel called SWX Right Now on digital subchannel 6.2.

-KHQ-TV is also carried on cable systems in Calgary and Edmonton, Alberta, Canada, both of which are double the size of the station's American coverage area.
-One result of this is that stations in Calgary and Edmonton air American shows on Pacific Time, even though Calgary and Edmonton are both on Mountain Time.
+KHQ-TV is also carried on cable systems in the Canadian province of Alberta, including Calgary and Edmonton.
 KHQ-TV is one of five local Spokane area television stations seen in Canada on the Shaw Direct satellite service.
 It can also be seen on local cable systems in eastern British Columbia.

 KHQ-TV also handles master control and some internal operations for sister stations and fellow NBC affiliates KNDO and KNDU in the Yakima–Tri-Cities market.

 History

-While KHQ and KXLY were both granted authorization by the Federal Communications Commission (FCC) to build television stations on July 12, 1952, KHQ was first to sign on the air, going live on Saturday, December 20, 1952 at 6 p.m. with the film Texas Trouble Shooters.
+While KHQ and KXLY were both granted authorization by the Federal Communications Commission (FCC) to build television stations on July 12, 1952, KHQ was first to go live at 6 p.m. on Saturday, December 20, 1952, with the film Texas Trouble Shooters.
 The first NBC program KHQ broadcast was an episode of Your Hit Parade, which aired that evening at 7:30.
-In addition to being the oldest television station east of the Cascades, KHQ is also the second-oldest station in Washington state.
+In addition to being the oldest television station in the state east of the Cascades, KHQ is also the second-oldest station in Washington state.
 It was co-owned by Cowles Publishing along with KHQ radio (AM 590, now KQNT; and FM 98.1, now KISC).
 The radio stations were both sold off in 1985.

 It was originally a dual NBC/ABC affiliate.
 KREM-TV took the ABC affiliation when it signed on the air in 1954, but KHQ kept the NBC affiliation, which it retains to this day.
 It is the only major station in Spokane, and one of a few in the country, that has retained the same primary affiliation, owner, and call letters throughout its history.

 After being in its original studio for over forty years, KHQ moved to a new all-digital facility at 1201 W. Sprague Avenue in Downtown Spokane in 2001.

 Traditionally, KHQ has been colloquially known on-air as "Q6" since the 1960s, but the station switched to call letter branding from around 2005 to 2018, albeit retaining the "Q6" within its logo.
 On September 24, 2018, coinciding with the introduction of new newscast graphics, the "Q6" branding was restored full-time to the station's newscasts, which were rebranded "Q6 Local News – Right Now."
 In October 2022, KHQ's news programming was rebranded as NonStop Local, as part of a group-wide rebranding.